victorchaplin/coderscampus-disabilty-app/README.md

 The SpringFrame Work tool suite is used as the IDE.

-  Java version 17 is used
+  Java version 17

   Spring Tool Suite

-  Mysql Database is used
+  Mysql Database

-  MySql Workbench is used
+  MySql Workbench

   Maven